CammiePone/Planning-Docs/Devotion.md

   - [ ] Impersonate (Simple)
     - Take the appearance of another player, including appearing as if you're wearing the same gear that they are wearing.
   - [ ] Arcane Binding (Intricate)
-    - Lets you link yourself to another player, giving you both large buffs but forces you to physically be within a certain distance of each other.
+    - Lets you link yourself to another entity, giving you both large buffs but forces you to physically be within a certain distance of each other.
   - [ ] Pocket Dimension (Complex)
-    - Creates a hole in space, sucking all nearby entities into a pocket dimension.
+    - Creates a portal on the ground/in a wall (either where the caster clicks, or at their feet if no location exists) that lasts for 10 seconds.
+If an entity walks into/over it, they will enter the pocket dimension.
+  - [ ] Thief's Gambit (Complex)
+    - Allows the caster to "steal" another player's currently selected spell, locking it from being cast and temporarily replacing this spell with that.
+Lasts 10 seconds or until the caster dies.
+Will also cancel a spell's effects if it's currently being cast.
   - [ ] Temporal Disruption (Unique)
     - Stops time for all entities and block entities in a localised area around the caster.
   - [ ] Planeswalker (Unique)